bolt37/bolt-terms-of-service/english/english.md

 1. When carrying out maintenance, inspection, or updates of computer systems related to the Service
 2. When it becomes difficult to provide the Service due to force majeure such as earthquakes, lightning, fires, power outages, or natural disasters
 3. When a computer or communication line is stopped due to an accident
-4. In addition, if the Company determines that it is difficult to provide the Service, the Company shall not be liable for any disadvantage or damage suffered by the User or a third party due to the suspension or interruption of the provision of the Service.
+4. In addition, if the Company determines that it is difficult to provide the Service.

+The Company shall not be liable for any disadvantages or damages incurred by users or third parties due to suspension or interruption of the provision of the Service for the above reasons.

 ## Article 8 (Restrictions on Use and Cancellation of Registration)
 If a User falls under any of the following items, the Company may, without prior notice, restrict the User's use of all or part of the Service or cancel the User's registration as such.